 Several great reviews they boasted first:

 Notification Center quite a bit different.
-It includes new interactive notifications equipped, so you swipe down immediately to respond to the message, and that extends all the way to the screen lock.
-It looks like interactive notifications from OS X Mavericks.
+It includes new interactive notifications featured so you swipe down to immediately reply to the message, and that extends all the way to the lock screen.
+This looks like interactive notifications from OS X Mavericks.

 You can also find your favorite contacts by double-clicking in multitasking mode.
 This gives you quick access to people you speak to most.